nmttmn7/Garden/README.md

 ## Goals/TODO
 - **Day/Night System**: Add a Day/Night System.
 Augments creature behavior to act differently between night and day.
 - **Survival System**: Add a Survival system.
 Creature must interact with one other(and the game world) in order to live!
 - **Building System**: Add a Building System.
-Allows a garden to be decorated and personalized.
+Allows a garden to be decorated and personalized